alidasdan/fibonacci-number-algorithms/README.md

 ## HOW TO RUN

-This package contains programs written in the Python programming language.
+This package contains programs written in the Python programming language (Python 3.7.3+).
 Each 'ad_fibN.py' can be run by simply typing its name without any arguments.
 Each 'ad_fibN.py' tests its algorithm against a test algorithm from 'ad_util.py' and prints 'success' if the test succeeds.
 If the test fails, there will be an assertion failure message.

 These algorithms in 'ad_fibN.py' are included as modules in the main program 'ad_fib.py'.
 Its usage is shown below.